riley-millard/riley-millard/README.md

 I'm an aspiring Data Analyst with experience in marketing, commercial reporting, sales analysis, and dashboard creation.

-I’m currently rebuilding my data analytics portfolio with projects focused on gaming, wellness, finance, customer behaviour, and business insights.
+I’m currently rebuilding my data analytics portfolio with projects focused on the industries that particularly interest me; gaming, wellness, finance, consumer behaviour, and business insights.

 ## What I'm Learning